aqipro/aqilink-docs/docs/reference/sharepoint-reference-open-in-sap.md

 The feature *Open SAP Business Object* allows the user in SharePoint Online to open the related SAP Business Object of the current selected document by one click in the menu actions.
 The SAP Web GUI opens in a new window and after the user has logged into the SAP system, he will be directly forwarded to the SAP Business Object using the right transaction code.
 The feature comes with a list of pre-defined supported SAP Object Types.
 It is possible to extend this list with any other SAP Object Types (regardless of SAP Standard or custom types) easily.

 ### Requirements

+1) The related `*.sppkg` package which includes this feature was installed and added as App to a Document Library.
+2) To login to the SAP WebGUI the user needs SAP credentials.
-1) The metadata replication is enabled and all metadata, required to invoke the desired SAP transaction, are present on the document.
+3) The metadata replication is enabled and all metadata, required to invoke the desired SAP transaction, are present on the document.
+      > **Note:** The document must be indexed by SharePoint before the [CRON expression in the Task](/configuration/aqishare/tasks#property-trigger) is able to find it and therefore to replicate metadata!
+Usually it takes up to 15 minutes or more until a document is indexed by SharePoint.
-2) The document in SharePoint must be of type `SAP Replicate` (will be changed automatically, once the metadata replication was successfull).
+4) The document in SharePoint must be of type `SAP Replicate` (will be changed automatically if the metadata replication was successful).
-3) All metadata, required to invoke the desired SAP transaction code, must be present on the document.
+5) All metadata, required to invoke the SAP Object Type within the associated SAP transaction code, must be present at the document.
-4) The feature has been enabled for the repository (see below).
+6) The configuration file (`*.webgui.json`, see below) for the feature was created.
+In this file:
+   1) the repository is enabled to open the SAP WebGUI
-5) The SAP transaction is maintained in the configuration file (see below).
+   2) the SAP transaction for the SAP Object Type is maintained

 ## Administration
 The feature can be configured for each available SAP Content Repository in SharePoint (combination of SAP Source and SAP ArchiveID.
 To enable the command for all documents from a SAP Content Repository, follow these steps: